osmosis-labs/assetlists/LISTING.md

    - Permissioned contract(s), or
    - Osmosis' Liquidity Mining incentive allocation to any pool containing the asset
      - (Note: This includes the External Incentive Matching program)
-     Note: Although the Osmosis Zone app has historically complied with signalling proposals to qualify an asset as 'Verified'(, or, what used to be a promotion from the Frontier app to the Main app), there is no obligation for interfaces to reflect governance outcomes.
-Decisions solely affecting the Osmosis Zone app(, and have no effect on-chain,) are not appropriate for Osmosis Governance.
-Do not create a signalling proposal to try to qualify an asset.)
  - Collaboration, via any of the following:
    - Token is of a project built on Osmosis chain, or
    - Token is of a project funded by Osmosis Grants Program, or